NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 large number of packet bursts around the saturation point of the network, likely causing frequent global loss synchronizations.

+## Principle 2 for AIMD Friendliness

-Principle 2: CUBIC promotes per-flow fairness to AIMD TCP.
+CUBIC promotes per-flow fairness to AIMD TCP.
 Note that AIMD TCP performs well under short RTT and small bandwidth (or small BDP) networks.
 There is only a scalability problem in networks with long RTTs and large bandwidth (or large BDP).
 A